akil-dotsh/Sky-Project/README.md

 # SKY Project

+## 🚧 Work in Progress

+This project is currently under development and is not yet complete.
+The repository is being used to document progress and ongoing work.

 ## Overview
 SKY Project is a full-stack web application developed by a five-member team using Django and SQLite.
 The system includes comprehensive database design, system architecture planning, and a responsive user interface.